aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 #### Extension functions

-Kotlin has a similar idea to adding methods to an object prototype.
+Kotlin has a similar idea to adding methods to a class and by extension their object instances' prototypes.
 They are called **extension functions**, where `this` refers to the instance of the class we are extending the method from.

 ```kotlin
 /*: * Extension functions